CS-SI/SafeScale/doc/TENANTS.md

 The tenant file contains the list of credentials and configuration used to access providers.

-Here is an example of a TOML encoded configuration file :
+Here is an example of a TOML encoded configuration file:

 ```toml
 [[tenants]]